apollostream/College_Scorecard/Exploring US Colleges.md

 ## Solutions

 I think early in the college search process, it's helpful to have a tool that can generate a ranked list of colleges that is customized for the student.
 The typical free online resources were far too generic.
-As template-driven filters, online tools just screen out eveything not in the particular region, size or cost range you specify.
+As template-driven filters, online tools just screen out everything not in the particular region, size or cost range you specify.
 Instead I set out to provide us with some level of customized prioritization -- importance weighting, if you will -- of the criteria driving our selection.

 Thankfully, just as we began the college search process, the U.S. Department of Education released its [College Scorecard](https://collegescorecard.ed.gov/data/) dataset.
 Better yet, [Kaggle](https://kaggle.com) had taken the dataset, made it readily useful, and hosted an open "swag" posting that [College Scorecard dataset](https://collegescorecard.ed.gov/data/).
 And the *coup de grace*, I'm good at math modeling, especially Bayesian analysis, & know my way around data ([see me...](https://www.linkedin.com/in/mlthomps/)).